autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
 User should be able to view the groups that the user has joined 5.
 User should be able to click the leave group button to leave a group they have joined.

-68. **TO DO** When hitting the leave button, the system must display a confirmation, ensuring that the user wants to leave the group by clicking the confirm or cancel button.
+68. **COMPLETE** When hitting the leave button, the system must display a confirmation, ensuring that the user wants to leave the group by clicking the confirm or cancel button.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
 User should be able to view the groups that the user has joined 5.
 User should be able to click the leave group button to leave a group they have joined 6.
 A confirmation popup should appear to confirm this action.